earlywarningtoolbox/spatial_warnings/cran-comments.md

    'examples_i386' 'examples_x64' 'spatialwarnings-Ex_i386.Rout'
    'spatialwarnings-Ex_x64.Rout' 'tests_i386' 'tests_x64'

-My email address has changed, reflecting the change in domain name of my university, hence the following NOTE:

- * checking CRAN incoming feasibility ...
-NOTE
-     Maintainer: 'Alexandre Genin <alexandre.genin@umontpellier.fr>'
-     New maintainer:
-       Alexandre Genin <alexandre.genin@umontpellier.fr>
-     Old maintainer(s):
-       Alexandre Genin <alexandre.genin@univ-montp2.fr>

-The package size is reported as exceeding 1Mb, probably due to using Rcpp:
+The package size is sometimes reported as exceeding 1Mb (Solaris & Linux), probably due to the use of Rcpp:

  * checking installed package size ...
-NOTE installed size is 5.5Mb sub-directories of 1Mb or more: libs 4.5Mb
+NOTE installed size is 5.1Mb sub-directories of 1Mb or more: libs 4.5Mb

 ## Changes in this release

 Improvements:

-  * New methods are available to produce null matrices, on top of shuffling the original matrix (e.g. based on smoothing the original matrix).
-  * Significance of Power-law range can now be tested using `indictest()`.
-      Using `plot_distr()` on the resulting objects will display the 0.05/0.95 quantiles of the null patch size distributions.
-  * The package gains a generic function `display_matrix`, to eyeball the
-      matrices being used in `spatialwarnings` objects
-  * Improved the fitting of distributions, which should be more robust now.
-  * Speed improvements in label()
+  * Documentation extended and improved

+  * Fitting of distributions now uses 'plexpo' and 'trunc' to refer to the exponent of a power-law ("slope") and its exponential truncation (from "expo" and "rate", which was more ambiguous)

+  * EXPERIMENTAL: Variogram-based indicators has been added.
+Note that this deserves more testing and application to real-world data to make sure that the computation of variograms are accurate enough.

 Bug fixes:

-  * Fixed a bug where the normalization constant for truncated power-laws was miscalculated
+  * Fix a bug where available methods were not displayed in `summary()`

+Misc changes:

+  * NAs in provided matrices now produce warnings instead of errors

+  * Dependency to tidyr has been removed (this fixes occasional NOTEs on CRAN automated checking)

 Removals:

-  * All the deprecated `*_spews` functions are now defunct (removed).
+  * All deprecated functions in spatialwarnings v2.0.0 are now defunct
-  * Most `indicator_*` functions are now deprecated.

-Misc changes:
-  * Lots of duplicated code has been removed
-  * Minor changes in print/summary methods
-  * Dependency to VGAM is now removed

 ## Package Description